Miniature and Very Small Hostas

 All hostas benefit from about 4-6 weeks dormancy in winter – temperatures below 4C. or 40F – so over-wintering minis outside in a severe winter isn’t a problem providing they have very good drainage.
 Cold won’t kill a mini but being waterlogged, frozen, thawed and frozen might, particularly during its first year of growth.
 Mulch your minis with bark chippings or horticultural grit to help prevent crown rot and the puddling of water around the crown if there is a top thaw after a really hard freeze.

 Many people bring minis planted in troughs or bowls under cover during winter.
 A porch or car port is ideal.
 This protects the hostas from getting waterlogged by thick snow and winter rain and makes sure they get plenty of ventilation.
 This minimises the risk of crown rot.
 Never bring minis indoors – even into a conservatory.
-In a cold greenhouse it’s best to keep the doors and window vents open unless it’s blowing a gale.
-Put your minis outside again mid-February and water from then on.
+In a cold greenhouse it is best to keep the doors and window vents open unless it’s blowing a gale.
+Put your minis outside again mid-February, unless that coincides with a severe cold spell, and water from then on.